-At an art build for the National March For Justice and Reformation for Marcus-David Peters, I met with Princess Blanding, a co-founder of Justice and Reformation to interview her about how the death of her brother influenced her advocacy for police reform.
+At an art build for the National March For Justice and Reformation for Marcus-David Peters, I met with Princess Blanding, a co-founder of Justice and Reformation to interview her about how the murder of her brother , Marcus-David Peters galvanized her into activism.
 The RPD recently ruled the death of unarmed Marcus-David Peters “a justifiable homicide” and acquitted the officer of all charges.

 SY: What is the story behind the hashtag “#HelpNotDeath”?

 PB: A few days post Marcus being killed, I knew that I had to stand up and defend my brother.
 I had to clear his name, as my family and I knew that the behaviors observed were the opposite of who Marcus was.
 When hearing that Marcus was undressed and ran towards the highway, it became obvious that Marcus was clearly in distress and needed help to address whatever he was going through.
 Keeping these facts in mind, I made the statement publicly numerous times that Marcus needed, #HelpNotDeath.
 Being unarmed and Black or Brown can not be a death sentence.
 Being unarmed and going through a mental health crisis can not be a death sentence.
 We will continue to fight for Justice and Reformation while stressing the fact that unarmed people who are going through a confirmed or potential mental health crisis, need #HelpNotDeath.

 SY: Did the killing of Marcus David Peters influence your perspective on police brutality?